eberban/eberban/README.md

   particles, following relatively few yet composable grammar rules.
 - Regular: particles are organized into families, each with a unique prefix, enabling quick recognition and accelerating learning.
-- Expressive: predicates can be combined in a variety ways to add more details, greatly increasing the expressive power of the language.
+- Expressive: predicates can be combined in a variety of ways to add more details, greatly increasing the expressive power of the language.

 <!-- TODO: [jqueiroz] explicitly mention chaining -->